Employment Opportunities

-Mountain Parks Electric is a distribution cooperative seeking an individual for the Grants Coordinator position in our Granby, Colorado location.
+Mountain Parks Electric is a distribution cooperative seeking an individual for the Journeyman Lineman position in our Granby, Colorado location.
 If you are looking for a long-term career and you love the cooperative model, then MPEI may be the place for you.
-Wage range is $100,000/yr. to $150,000/yr., depending on experience, and an excellent benefit package including medical, dental, vision, life insurance, LTD, 401k, HAS employer contributions, and paid time off programs, among other benefits.
+Wage range is $61.36/hr, and an excellent benefit package including medical, dental, vision, life insurance, LTD, 401k, R and S plan, HSA employer contributions, and paid time off programs.

-Mountain Parks Electric, Inc. is an equal opportunity employer & provider
+Mountain Parks Electric, Inc. is an Equal Opportunity Employer and Provider.

 About